 Inactivity due to paraplegia and quadriplegia can cause additional problems, like:

-People with paraplegia and quadriplegia may also become depressed because of:
+People with paraplegia and quadriplegia may also become

 - Social isolation

 Diagnosis involves finding out where and how badly the brain and spinal cord are damaged.
 To do this, doctors will likely do the following tests: